- Does a DUI raise car insurance rates in Florida?

 How long after a DUI does your insurance go down?

-A DUI affects car insurance rates for at least three years, but the actual time varies.
-In some states like California, a DUI can affect rates for 10 years.
+A DUI affects car insurance rates for at least three years, although the timeframe varies by state.
+In some states, like California, a DUI can impact your premiums for as long as 10 years.

-Florida drivers can expect to pay higher car insurance rates after a DUI for 10 years.
+In Florida, drivers can expect higher car insurance rates after a DUI and expect it to stay on their record for 10 years.

 Tips to save money after a DUI